LaunchBlockMC/api/README.md

 1. Caching - we use the `quarkus-caching` library which allows either memory based cache (default) or synced cache on redis/other technologies.
-2. Database - we use MongoDB by default, as it's simple and has good support - other CDI supported technologies include MySQL, Postgres and Cassandra.
+2. Database - we use MongoDB to store API tokens, and it's simple and has good support - other CDI supported technologies include

----

-## Help & Contacts

-Questions can be asked in the **#engineering** Pumble channel for help and support.

-- Product Manager: Billy Robinson
-- Engineering Manager: Billy Robinson
+   MySQL, Postgres and Cassandra - and we're passively looking at alternatives as we develop this.

 ---